agabani/MathExpressionEvaluator/README.md

 # Math Expression Evalutor
-> Lightweight lazy infix math expression evaluator written using C#
+>  A lightweight C# math expression evaluator with lazy parsing and solving, support for standard order of operations and commonly used functions.

 ## Examples